 This course examines the extent to which Public International Law contributes to international order and development in a number of contexts.
 It is concerned with the ways in which Public International Law has influenced approaches to the Use of Force, foreign investment, and the promotion and protection of human rights.
 Special emphasis will be placed on the role of international organizations in the formulation of legal regimes for international order and in fostering international development.
 At the same time, attention will also be focused on the precise operation of legal rules at the international level.

-GOVT6000 Leading Issues in Public Management
+GOVT6040 International Public & Development Management (formerly GOVT6000 Leading Issues in Public Management)